MadhavDGS/dance-pose-analyzer/README.md

 # Dance Pose Analyzer

-A cloud-based AI/ML server that analyzes body movements in dance videos using MediaPipe pose detection.
-The system processes uploaded videos and generates output videos with skeleton overlay showing detected body keypoints and movements in real-time.
+A REST API server that analyzes body movements in dance videos using MediaPipe pose detection.
+The system processes uploaded videos and returns them with skeleton overlays showing detected body keypoints.

-## Live Demo

-Deployed API: To be deployed - see CLOUD_DEPLOYMENT.md
-- API Documentation: (URL will be added after deployment)
-- Health Check: (URL will be added after deployment)

-Note: Once deployed to Railway/Render/AWS, the live URLs will be updated here.

 ## Overview

-This project implements a complete video processing pipeline that:
-- Accepts short-form dance videos through a REST API
-- Detects human pose keypoints using MediaPipe
-- Renders skeleton overlay on the video
+This project implements a video processing pipeline that accepts dance videos through a REST API, detects human pose keypoints using MediaPipe, and renders skeleton overlays on the processed output.
-- Returns the processed video with movement visualization

 ## Tech Stack